 The Roval CLX 50 is one of those all-around road disc wheels that makes me smile.
 Not because it does anything notably better than other carbon disc wheelsets I’ve reviewed in this post, except perhaps accelerate, but because it does so many things well just like other wheelsets in this post.

-I couldn’t have written that paragraph above a year ago.
+I couldn’t have written that paragraph above a couple of years ago.
 Not just about Roval but about a good sized, competitive collection of carbon all-around road disc brake wheelsets we enthusiasts now have to choose from.
 Like the Roval CLX 50 Disc, there just weren’t that many all-around wheelsets that really did road disc bikes justice a short while ago.

 Now there are.
 And that makes me smile.